Reed Smith LLP - The Inside View

 The first stage: recruitment on and off campus

-OCI applicants interviewed: 810
+OCI applicants interviewed: 710

-Interviewees outside OCI: 175
+Interviewees outside OCI: 121 (screenings)

-Reed Smith often sends active alumni to particular law schools, or members of the hiring committee.
-The firm tells us “we look for individuals who have shown a focus on academic achievement who have diverse backgrounds and varied experiences so showing that you’ve participated in law reviews and moot courts won’t hurt!
-“In addition to being impressive on paper, we’re looking for students whose communication skills and emotional intelligence make them memorable standouts after a long day of multiple screening interviews.”
-One source remembered “we would veer away from formulaic questions into a nice fluid conversation.”
+During the academic year, Reed Smith often sends active alumni or members of the hiring committee to a number of law schools around the country.
+Reed Smith also has an active network of 3L students who speak to younger classmates about their experience at Reed Smith.
+The firm tells us: “We look for individuals who have shown a focus on academic achievement, who have diverse backgrounds and varied experiences so showing that you’ve participated in law reviews and moot courts won’t hurt!
+In addition to being impressive on paper, we’re looking for students whose communication skills and emotional intelligence make them memorable standouts after a long day of multiple screening interviews.”
+One source remembered: “We would veer away from formulaic questions into a nice fluid conversation.”

 Top tips for this stage: